DeeMcShmee/MSSQLDocker/README.md

 First, install Win Server 2022

-After run this command in powershell to install hyper-V and to update the system:
+After run this script in powershell to install update the system and install hyper-v:
-  Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Hyper-V -All Get-WindowsUpdate -AcceptAll -Install -AutoReboot
+#Install.ps1

+Once done, we need to install the distro wanted ( I used Ubuntu by default)